 It can be tough to do as we are creatures of habit and lifelong habits take patience and practice to transform.
 But it's a way of seeing, one that if we can learn even a little bit of, that can transform our lives for the better.
 While I'm still learning to implement many of the strategies below, I believe the lessons learned through their practice will bring greater joy and depth to our relationships.

-Here are some ways we can practice selflessness today:
+Here are 7 ways we can practice selflessness today:

 - Learn to Say Yes More Than You Say No. As long as you're not putting yourself in a harmful or dangerous situation, of course!
 If you're like me, you have a strong sense of your likes and dislikes, of the things that bring you joy and happiness, which can make it easy to turn down invitations knowing that they don't do it for your soul, per say.
 But it benefits us and our relationships to take a moment to think beyond our-self and to ask, 'What does this mean to the person inviting or asking us to do something?
 Will it bring them great joy?
 Can we help them in some way?'
 Perhaps there's not something to be gained from every situation, but I'm starting to learn that there's always something to be given.

 - Get Out of Your Own Head!
 Practice stepping outside of your own thoughts, emotions, and desires and think about those around you.
 Learn to see and hear them, and to intuitively understand their needs and what brings them joy.
 Take a moment to think about what they may be going through and how you can add a little more sunshine to their corner of the world ☀️